Canonical bases and higher representation theory: Orthodox bases

-In fact, the dependence of this basis on the base ring $\K$ is quite crude; the corresponding basis only depends on the characteristic of the residue field by Corollary \ref{th:overfield}.
-Thus, we can assume that $\K$ is generated the coefficients of $Q_{ij}$ over a prime field.
+By Corollary \ref{absolutely-indecomposable} and Proposition \ref{unique}, each indecomposable object in $\dU$ or $\hl^\bla$ is absolutely indecomposable; thus it remains indecomposable on base extension to $\mathbb{R}$, so we have the same orthodox basis. \end{proof} Thus, we can assume that $\K$ is generated the coefficients of $Q_{ij}$ over a prime field.
 If these coefficients are integers, then we need only consider the prime fields.

-As we showed in Proposition \ref{prop:ext-positive}, the orthodox bases over different fields may not coincide, but those for positive characteristic are positive linear combinations of the bases for characteristic 0.
+For $U_q^+(\widehat{\mathfrak{sl}}_n)$, the orthodox bases of the basic representation $V_{\omega_0}$ (for the choice of $Q_{ij}$ fixed in \cite[\S \ref{m-sec:type-A}]{Webmerged}) over $\K=\mathbb{F}_p$ were defined by Grojnowski as ``$p$-canonical bases'' \cite[\S 14.1]{Groslp}.
+The equivalence of our approach and Grojnowski's is shown by the ``Main Theorem'' of Brundan and Kleshchev \cite{BKKL}.
+This provides a wealth of examples where orthodox and canonical bases do not coincide.